arpeggiorpg/arpeggiorpg/README.md

 app takes care of everything for you.
 It provides a tactical combat map and makes it easy for players and the Game Master to use their abilities.

+# Status: Early development.
+Not a game yet.

 # License

 MIT-licensed: http://opensource.org/licenses/MIT